Methods changes during the COVID-19 period

 The ABS’ official population estimates have played a key role in informing responses during COVID-19, including for vaccination rates.
 The impact of COVID-19 has resulted in the need for some methodological change to maintain data series.

-In the latter half of 2021, Medicare change of address data, the main data sources for internal migration, showed an implausibly high number of quarterly moves due to widespread updating of Medicare records as people get vaccinated for COVID-19.
+In the latter half of 2021, Medicare change of address data, the main data sources for internal migration, showed an implausibly high number of quarterly moves due to widespread updating of Medicare records as people got vaccinated for COVID-19.
 While these updates are likely to represent an improvement in Medicare address information, not all the address changes recorded in these quarters happened within them.
-To treat for this, under-count adjustments in the affected quarters and those made in previous quarters have been revised.
+To treat for this, under-count adjustments (known as expansion factors) in the affected quarters and those made in previous quarters have been revised.

 Labour statistics during COVID-19 period